SCAD students create first virtual reality musical short

 SCAD: The University for Creative Careers

 In 2015, the prestigious Red Dot Design Rankings placed SCAD in the top four universities in the Americas and Europe.
-Career preparation is woven into every fiber of the university, resulting in a superior alumni placement rate.
-In a study of Spring 2015 SCAD graduates, 98 percent were employed, pursuing further education, or both within 10 months of graduation.
-For more information, visit the official SCAD blog.
+Career preparation is woven into every fiber of the university, resulting in a superior alumni employment rate.
+In a study of Spring 2015 SCAD graduates, 98 percent were employed, pursuing further education or both within 10 months of graduation.
+For more information, visit scad.edu.

 SCAD media contacts